 6 months prior to retirement:

-- Discuss your estimated benefits/options with a financial advisor.
+- Discuss your estimated retirement benefits/options with a financial advisor

-- Contact your benefits office to inquire if you may continue employer-provided benefits, such as life insurance/COBRA/Pre-Paid Legal, after retiring.
+- Contact your benefits office to inquire if you may continue employer-provided benefits after retiring, such as life insurance, COBRA, Pre-Paid Legal, etc.

-- Prepare a retirement budget, estimating your retirement expense against your pension, Social Security and any other income.
+- Prepare a retirement budget, estimating your retirement expenses with your pension, 403(b), Social Security and personal savings.

 3 months prior to retirement:

 - Contact the Human Resources Solution Center (HRSC) at 443-997-5400 or by email, [email protected] to request your pension packet with all of the forms you need to review, complete, sign, and return if you want to commence your pension payment.